Loading...

 Teaching and Learning

-Our school shares information about state standards, assessment and student achievement with families in multiple ways
+Our school shares information about state standards, assessment and student achievement with families in multiple ways.

-• APTT (Academic Parent Teacher Teams) – Four Seasons uses an alternative conference model, APTT.
+• APTT (Academic Parent Teacher Teams) – Four Seasons teachers use an alternative conference model, APTT.
 During APTT, families look at standards, review progress, engage in activities to support progress, and plan goals.
-These groups meet in fall, winter and spring.
+Academic Parent Teacher Teams meet in fall, winter and spring.

 Our school will engage in personalized learning as a key strategy to accelerate student achievement.
 Parents can get more information using many tools.